mvanthoor/rustic-book/src/progress/sprt_testing.md

 hypotheses: one we hope that comes true (H1), and one we hope that isn't true (H0, the NULL hypothesis).
 We allow for a chance of 5% that the SPRT-test gives us the wrong result.
 So, we are 95% confident that the result is correct.
-(You can lower the 5% margin, but the test will run _a lot longer_.)
+(You can lower the 5% margin, but the test will run for a _very_ long time.
+I deem 5% to still be practical; it is also the value used by many other engine authors.)

 Let's say we have a new engine, called version NEW.
 We also have an old version, we call version OLD.
+We want to know if NEW is stronger than OLD, and by how much Elo.

 Now we state:

-- H1: Engine NEW is at lesat 0 Elo stronger than engine OLD.
-(So, the new engine is, at the very minimum, not weaker then the old engine.)
-We hope that this is hypothesis is true.
+- H0: Engine NEW is at least 0 Elo stronger than OLD.
-- H0: Engine NEW is NOT at least more than 10 Elo stronger than OLD.
+- H1: Engine NEW is stronger than OLD outside an error margin of 10 Elo.
-- Error margin: 5%.
+- We set confidence level at 95%, so there's a 5% chance of getting the wrong result from the test.

 When running cutechess_cli, we give it the SPRT parameter:

 ```
 -sprt elo0=0 elo1=10 alpha=0.05 beta=0.05
 ```

-(Alpha an Beta have nothing to do with Alpha/Beta searching.
-In this case, Alpha is the chance we accept H1 while we shouldn't, and Beta is the chance we accept H0 while we shouldn't; i.e., a chance of 5% we get the wrong result from the test.)

 A cutechess_cli command could look like this: